MatrixAINetwork/MATRIX_Diary/Digests/AUGUST/20th/README.md

 Unfortunately no. Our project requires the installation of MetaMask, therefore it’s impossible to launch a draw or to participate in the already existing one via a mobile device.

+### 🔥 We’d like to welcome our new members, and tell about something special we’ve got for Ethlus members only!🚀  Smiley Smiley Smiley

+Our team wants to show how our service works and give you a unique chance to win Original Apple products.

+How will it work?

+We will draw Apple products every two weeks.
+To participate you should do the following:
+- Sign up on Ethlus.io via Metamask.io ✅
+- Enter a draw with a suitcase icon ✅
+- Make at least 0.007 (~2$ Now) ETH bid ✅
+- Maximum bid now is 0.035 ETH (~10$ Now)✅

+We will hold a draw in two weeks to announce you the lucky winner!

+Now Available